 - Use it in the bathtub!
 Ooh, this is luxurious.
 Put a couple drops into your bathwater and then settle in for a nice, loooong soak.
 You will mellow out blissfully.
 Still use a carrier oil or add a little Castile soap!

 - Put a drop or three on your pillow.
 This is my personal favorite.
-Put the EO-side down and sleep well!
+Put the essential oil side down and sleep well!

 - Spray on an eye pillow.
 I love this one too.
 Dilute in a small amount of water and even smaller amount of carrier oil.
-Place in a spray bottle, then put the EO-side up (not directly over your eyes).
+Place in a spray bottle, then put the essential oil side up (not directly over your eyes).

 When you start experimenting with essential oils, remember to pay close attention to how they make you feel in your body and mind.
 Scents are subtle and complex.
 Your experience of an essential oil will be personal and unique to you.